 '''

 [general]

 password-db = userfile

 realm = example realm

+'''

+'''

-anonymous users aren't allowed anon-access = none
+anonymous users aren't allowed

+anon-access = none

 authenticated users can both read and write

 auth-access = write

 '''

-Notice that synserve only understands "blanket" access control.
+Notice that svnserve only understands "blanket" access control.
 A user either has universal read/write access, universal read access, or no access.
 There is no detailed control over access to specific paths within the repository.
 For many projects and sites, this level of access control is more than adequate.
-However, if you need per-directory access control, you'll need to use Apache instead of synserve as your server process.
+However, if you need per-directory access control, you'll need to use either use Apache with mod_authz_svn (see the section called "Per-Directory Access Control") or use a pre-commit hook script to control write access (see the section called "Hook Scripts").
+The Subversion distribution comes with commit-access-control.pl and the more sophisticated svnperms.py scripts for use in pre-commit scripts.